-Inside: A collection of the very best old fashioned Christmas cookies for a plate of vintage sweet treats this holiday season.
+Inspired by Grandma’s kitchen, these are the very best old-fashioned Christmas cookies for a plate of vintage sweet treats this holiday season.

 - Getting ready for baking